-The introduction of the Companies Act, 2013 allowed the conversion of LLP into Private Limited Company which was not allowed earlier as both the LLP, 2008 and the Companies Act, 1956.
-The Section 366 of the Companies Act, 2013 provided that any partnership firm, a limited liability partnership, a cooperative society, a society or any other business entity which is formed under any other law consisting of seven or more members, may at any time register under the Companies Act, 2013 as an unlimited company, or as a company which is limited by shares, or a company limited which is guaranteed by following the procedure that is laid down in the Companies (Authorised to Register) Rules, 2014.
+The introduction of the Companies Act, 2013 allowed the conversion of LLP into Private Limited Company which was not allowed earlier as both the LLP, 2008, and the Companies Act, 1956.
+The Section 366 of the Companies Act, 2013 provided that any partnership firm, a limited liability partnership, a cooperative society, society, or any other business entity which is formed under any other law consisting of seven or more members, may at any time register under the Companies Act, 2013 as an unlimited company, or as a company which is limited by shares, or a company limited which is guaranteed by following the procedure that is laid down in the Companies (Authorised to Register) Rules, 2014.

 - That the secured creditors have given their consent for such kind of conversion;

-- They should give A notice in the newspaper about such Conversion of LLP into Partnership, one in English and in a vernacular language seeking objections must be published;
+- They should give A notice in the newspaper about such Conversion of LLP into Partnership, one in English and a vernacular language seeking objections must be published;

 - They must also that There is a minimum of seven or more members in the existing LLP for converting the LLP into a Private Limited Company.